VelociraptorCZE/ParticleEffect/README.md

 ```

 In property **type** you can set a sequence for particular effect.
-At this point (version 0.8.5) you can choose from four
+At this point you can choose from four native
 effect types, which are already mentioned higher.

 ```js